 I’ve always liked stories, and even as a kid it became very clear to me that the gateway to accessing some stories would be to learn a different language, so I tried to pick things up whenever I was given the chance.
 I have memories of being around six or seven and translating letters from my American relatives into Dutch on the fly as I read them out for people who didn’t speak English.

 Mizuki Tao: That’s really impressive.
-So how did you learn all language you speak?
+So how did you learn all the languages you speak?

 John Boudewijn: When it comes to Dutch and English, I’m a native speaker.
 Those came to me easily, like anyone’s native tongue would.
 The only real memories of learning things I have for those was discovering how to pronounce words I’d previously only seen in writing.

 German I picked up a little along the way, then had some classes in as a kid.
 What really cemented it in my mind was my love for theater, which had me make frequent trips to Germany to see performances.
 In the end, I wound up moving there.
 First to Frankfurt am Main, because I worked for Nintendo at the time, and then to my now-home of Berlin.
 I’m fluent in German now, of course, though I never stop learning.
 I’ve lived here for approximately eight years now and have worked in companies where everyone really only spoke German.
 In all honesty, if I wasn’t an EU citizen already, I’d have probably joined all of my British friends who are currently adopting German nationality.